 For work below the freezing point, metal handles and bars should be covered by thermal insulating material.
 Also, machines and tools should be designed so that they can be operated without having to remove mittens or gloves.

-Procedures for providing first aid and obtaining medical care should be clearly outlined.
+Procedures for providing first aid and obtaining medical care should be outlined.
 For each shift, at least one trained person should be assigned the responsibility of attending to emergencies.

 Workers and supervisors involved with work in cold environments should be informed about symptoms of adverse effect exposure to cold, proper clothing habits, safe work practices, physical fitness requirements for work in cold, and emergency procedures in case of cold injury.
 While working in cold, a buddy system should be used.
-Look out for one another and be alert for the symptoms of hypothermia.
+Look out for one another and be alert for the symptoms of cold injury, including hypothermia.

 Protective clothing is needed for work at or below 4°C. Clothing should be selected to suit the temperature, weather conditions (e.g., wind speed, rain), the level and duration of activity, and job design.
 These factors are important to consider so that you can regulate the amount of heat and perspiration you generate while working.
 If the work pace is too fast or if the type and amount of clothing are not properly selected, excessive sweating may occur.
 The clothing next to body will become wet and the insulation value of the clothing will decrease dramatically.
 This reduction in insulation value increases the risk for cold injuries.